 We want Feline's art all over our walls!

 ON JUL 26, 2017

 Architect Yoichi Yamamoto has been active in a wide range of fields such as architecture, interior design, installation and graphics, and has won many awards.
-In tonight's presentation, he will show us a new landscape from a slightly different point of view through his experience in competition, installation and architecture projects.
+In this presentation, he shows us a new landscape from a slightly different point of view through his experience in competition, installation and architecture projects.